constantinosTsirogiannis/PhyloMeasures/README.md

 The main advantages of PhyloMeasures are:

  1) The package provides exact computation of the statistical moments and the standardised values for several phylogenetic biodiversity measures.

-    2) All functions provided in PhyloMeasures are designed to be very efficient in practice, and they can process in a few seconds even trees that consist of a few hundred thousand tips.
-The package functions are developed based on standard principles in Algorithms Design, hence their performance scales ideally as the size of the input trees increases.
+ 2) All functions provided in Phylomeasures are designed to be very efficient in practice, and they can process in a few seconds even trees that consist of several hundred thousand tips.
+The package functions are developed based on standard techniques in Algorithms Design, hence their performances scales ideally as the size of the input trees increases.